RdoubleA/MLprep/deep_learning.md

 SAME padding applies padding so that the filter size and stride can cover the whole image without skipping any data.
 It is called SAME because if you use a stride of 1, the output volume will have the same dimensions as the input regardless of filter size.

 ## Transfer learning
+Transfer learning is when you take a model that was trained on a simlar task or on similar dataset and use it in your specific task while fine-tuning some parameters.
+This is the go to approach for most teams that have limited compute resources.
+For example, Google can train a transformer model from scratch with billions of samples in a reasonable amount of time to udnerstand language context and generate robust embeddings for any word.
+Instead of repeating that, we just use their pretrained model and fine-tune some of the layers for our specific task.

+You have the option of freezing none to some to all layers based on how much training data you have.
+If you have limited data, then you might have to freeze most layers, and if you have plenty of data, you might only have to freeze a few.
+Or you can use the model's output as features for another task-specific model, which is the case for models such as word2vec that learn general word embeddings.

 ## What are exploding and vanishing gradients, and how do you deal with them?